AccentureJumpStart/bp-terraform/README.md

 # BP-Terraform
-Sample project using Terraform to provision and configure resources for Jump Start's Blue Prism application.
+Sample project using Terraform to provision and configure resources for Jump Start's Blue Prism application

 ## Instructions

-*This assumes you have Terraform installed and an AWS account.*
+*This assumes you have Terraform installed and an AWS account*

 1. Clone this repo